joinpursuit/Pursuit-Core-iOS/lessons/unit1/initialization/README.md

 ---

 ### Objectives
-* Understand and use initialization
+* To understand and use initialization
-* Understand and use inheritance
+* To understand and use inheritance

 ### Readings
 1. Swift Programming: The Big Nerd Ranch Guide, Chapter 17, Initialization